 Both OpenSea and Rarible let you create NFTs on Ethereum without paying anything, thanks to what they call “lazy minting” systems.
 Lazy minting lets you create an NFT and put it up for sale without it actually being written to the blockchain, thus avoiding any fees.
 When someone actually buys it, the fees for writing your NFT to the blockchain will be bundled with the fees to transfer it to the buyer.
 That helps you avoid the situation where you pay $10 to $30 (or more!) to mint an NFT that no one ends up buying.

-There can be catches — with OpenSea, listing your first Ethereum NFT for sale will require initializing your account, which can be an expensive transaction (during testing, I saw prices in the $300 to $400 range).
+There can be catches — with OpenSea, listing your first Ethereum NFT for sale will require initializing your account, which will cost money (during testing in June 2022, I saw prices around the $60-70 mark).
 It is a one-time fee, and after paying it, you’ll be able to lazy mint NFTs without having to pay anything.

 With Rarible, I didn’t have to pay this sort of fee during my testing.
-However, trying to remove your NFT from sale will cost a fee (I saw prices around $20 to $30).
+However, trying to remove your NFT from sale will cost a fee (I saw prices around $6-8).
 Both Rarible and OpenSea will take a 2.5 percent fee from any sales you make — if you sell an NFT for 0.025 ETH, you’ll actually receive 0.024375 ETH.

 As you might have guessed, if there were no catches or downsides to these low / no-fee blockchains, everyone would be using them.
 At the time of writing, choosing to use Flow on Rarible will limit you to single edition NFTs (one of ones), and you won’t be able to sell them with an auction.
 Additionally, when you’re using non-Ethereum blockchains like Flow or Polygon, people can’t use Ethereum to purchase your NFTs (at least, not without going through extra, fee-inducing steps).
 While both platforms do let buyers add funds to their wallet to complete a purchase, having to convert or outright buy another cryptocurrency to nab your NFT may put some collectors off.